Parliamentary.ai

 Overview

-This bill amends existing road traffic laws to introduce specific offences for dangerous, careless, or inconsiderate cycling, covering pedal cycles, e-bikes, and e-scooters.
-It establishes new penalties for causing death or serious injury through such cycling.
+This bill amends existing road traffic laws to introduce new criminal offences for dangerous, careless, or inconsiderate cycling, covering pedal cycles, e-bikes, and e-scooters.
+It establishes penalties for causing death or serious injury through such cycling.

 Description